 TIME TO PLAY — Connie Iverson, who lives east of Ledger, was the lucky winner of the Front Range CASA playhouse.
 The annual event of “Casas for CASA” is a signature project for the region, and is the event that raffles off the playhouses.
 Iverson plans on letting her grandchildren break in the little house.
 Photo courtesy of Front Range CASA

 Front Range CASA is proud to announce that the winner of the recent playhouse raffle was Connie Iverson who lives east of Ledger.
 She was extremely excited when she received the call telling her that she won, and she exclaimed that her “grandchildren will love it!”

 This is an annual event titled “Casas for CASA”, which has become our signature project for the region.
 We appreciate the efforts of Jeff Sullivan who, each year, builds our playhouses for this event.

-Front Range CASA is a non-profit organization based in Conrad, which serves children in northcentral Montana in the Ninth Judicial Court District that includes Pondera, Glacier and Toole counties.
-Their mission to is provide a trained advocate for every abused and neglected child in their region in order to help the court system and to represent the best interests of the child who ends up in the court due to no action of their own.
+Front Range CASA/GAL is a non-profit organization based in Conrad, which serves children in north-central Montana in the Ninth Judicial District.
+This includes the counties of Pondera, Glacier, Toole and Teton.
+Our mission is to provide a trained advocate for every abused and neglected child in our region in order to help the court system and to represent the best interests of the child who ends up in court due to no action of their own.